SCWells72/sirono-common/README.md

 ## Comparator-based sorting

-While Apex includes a `Comparable` interface that can be implemented by custom classes, it does not include a more decoupled notion of a standalone `Comparator` that you'd find in other languages/libraries.
+While Apex includes a `Comparable` interface that can be implemented by custom classes, it does not include the more decoupled notion of a standalone `Comparator` that you'd find in other languages/libraries.
 Comparators are useful for sorting of types which cannot implement `Comparable` such as SObjects and system Apex classes as well as for performing usage-specific ordering that is different from the standard `Comparable` implementation for a type.

 The class library provides a `Comparator` interface which can be implemented and supplied to `CollectionUtil.sort()` along with a list of values to order those values according to the comparator's logic.
-It also includes a set of standard comparators for ordering lists of primitive types and lists of SObjects by a particular field value.
+It also includes a set of standard comparators via the `Comparators` factory class for ordering lists of primitive types and lists of SObjects by a particular field value.
 These standard comparators can be configured for the direction of sorting (ascending vs. descending), how null values are handled (nulls first vs. nulls last), and as appropriate, case-sensitivity of string comparisons.
 The standard comparators can also be used as building blocks for more complex comparators via composition and delegation.

 Comparator-based sorting of SObjects is particularly useful when required ordering of a result set cannot be accomplished as part of a SOQL query's `ORDER BY` clause, for example because the ordering logic is more complex than `ORDER BY`